francisbarton/xstatic/README.md

   # for example get just the data from the third-latest issue
   # but not the last two (yes I do this sometimes)
   periods_tail = 2,

-  # if more than 1000 areas are requested then they will be batched
-  # into queries of `batch_size` so as not to overwhelm the API.
-  # Default is 1000
-  batch_size = 1000,

   # currently TRUE by default for testing purposes.
   # Best to turn it off if embedding in another script or automated report